 “A goal without a plan is just a wish.” ~ Antoine de Saint-Exupéry

 Use the standard five paragraph essay format from H.S.
 English composition for your essay.
 (See this short clip on construction for a refresher.)
 Your essay should have paragraph breaks.
-Seems obvious, one would think but apparently it is not to a few applicants.
-It should flow like a story (your story!) with a beginning, a middle and an end.
+Seems obvious but apparently it is not to a few applicants.
+The essay should flow like a story (your story!) with a beginning, middle and an end.
 Also, when embedding it in a PDF application form box, do not use a tiny font for your essay leaving space at the bottom of it.
 Eight point font is hard to read and doesn't present well.
-There are many applicants with weak grammar, poor writing skills (even with advanced degrees!) and a lack of attention to detail who have financial need.
+There are many applicants with weak grammar, poor writing skills (even with advanced degrees) and a lack of attention to detail who have financial need.
 Submitting a well-presented application, with an on point essay demonstrating your financial need in detail will put you above the competition.
 Proofread.
 This cannot be said enough.

 Applied before and just can't seem to win?
 It is time to rework that application!
 For essay based awards, if you submitted a complete app on time and can never seem to win, you may not be painting the kind of picture about yourself that sets you apart from the other applicants.
 You need to be better for the win.
 If you cannot write your story well, get help.
 Your essay is a sales pitch.
 Get as much input as you can from those who know you well so that you can create an effective one.
 Above all, DO NOT simply tweak some numbers and recycle your previous app and essay!
 (The judges often recall past applicants.)
 If your essay didn't win the first time, it likely won't win later for the same reasons.
 If you take 4 hours to do your app and win $6,000, you just got paid $1,500/hr to do the paperwork.
 Put forth the effort!

 Avoid "My name is...I am X years old...I live in....I attend...." in your essay.
 All of this info (should) clearly be stated on the application top sheet already.
 Do not add it into the essay as well.
 It's redundant and indicative of poor writing skills.
 The same is true for starting each sentence with "I have, I will, I am, I plan, I've, I, I...".
 Don't start your essay with “Hello”.
 It is not an email.
 Use exclamations sparingly as well.
-When judging an application and most of the sentences end with an exclamation, that does not convey excitement but a lack of good writing skills.
-Use a program or browser add-on like Grammarly to help you go beyond fixing spelling mistakes.
-It also looks for grammar mistakes.
+When judging an application and most of the sentences end with an exclamation, that does not convey excitement but a lack of writing skill.
+Use a program or browser add-on like Grammarly to help you go beyond fixing spelling mistakes and improve your writing.